 In the case of tenants

-Using the local courts, most often Small Claims Court and Housing Court, the tenants may absolve themselves of their obligations in addition to claiming any damages.
+Using the local courts, most often Small Claims Court and Housing Court, the users may absolve themselves of their obligations in addition to claiming any damages.

 (1) CO – Leases must be terminated based on their length as follows: